-Since PMP® certification is such a valued distinction, it takes more than casual experience to sit for the certification exam.
+Since PMP certification is such a valued distinction, it takes more than a casual experience to sit for the certification exam.
 In fact, there are several requirements you must fulfill before you can even apply.

-When considering your options for PMP® training, take a close look at the certificate courses and master certificate programs offered by Villanova University.
-Recognized as a leader in the field of project management education, Villanova has been ranked #1 by U.S. News & World Report in the Master’s category/North region for nearly two decades.
+When considering your options for PMP training, take a close look at the certificate courses and certificate programs offered by Villanova University.

-Villanova’s project management certificate courses and PMP® exam prep are accessible to business professionals all over the country, as they can be completed 100% online through a flexible, video-based e-learning platform that is available 24/7.
-You can choose to take Villanova’s Project Management Professional (PMP®) Exam Prep certificate course on its own, or in conjunction with the university’s three-course Master Certificate in Applied Project Management or Master Certificate in IS/IT Project Management program.
+Villanova’s project management certificate courses and PMP exam prep are accessible to business professionals all over the country, as they can be completed 100% online through a flexible, video-based e-learning platform.
+You can choose to take Villanova’s Project Management Professional (PMP) Exam Prep certificate course on its own, or in conjunction with the university’s Certificate in Applied Project Management program.

-When you enroll in any of the project management certificate courses offered by Villanova, you will:
+When you enroll in any of the project management certificate courses offered by Villanova, you can:

-These certificate courses and master certificate programs are ideal for professionals who wish to obtain PMP® certification for the first time, as well as those who need continuing education credits to maintain certification.
-Distinguish yourself as a project management expert with 100% online training, university credentials and PMP® certification preparation from Villanova University.
+These certificate courses and certificate programs are ideal for professionals who wish to obtain PMP certification for the first time, as well as those who need continuing education credits to maintain certification.
+Distinguish yourself as a project management expert with 100% online training, university credentials and PMP certification preparation from Villanova University.